 Solar is booming.
-There were more than 1.1 million homes in the United States with solar installations in mid-2016, according to the Solar Energy Industries Association (SEIA).
-With price declines in component costs and improvements in solar and battery technology, the solar trend is accelerating.
+There are now more than 2 million homes and businesses in the U.S. using solar PV systems and prices to install are the lowest they’ve ever been, according to the Solar Energy Industries Association (SEIA).
+With declines in component costs and improvements in solar and battery technology, the solar trend is accelerating.

-If you’re a home or business owner thinking, “Should I Get Solar Panels?” it’s best to break down that question into more manageable points.
+If you’re a home or business owner consider whether to get solar panels, it’s best to break down the question into more manageable points.
 Among the FAQ resources on Let’s Go Solar are articles that answer the following questions: